 Unfortunately, discrimination in the federal workplace is not a new problem.
 Being passed over for a promotion in favor of a less-qualified candidate is not uncommon either.
-If you suspect you’re the victim of workplace discrimination, you need to contact a skilled federal employee lawyer right away.
+If you suspect you’re the victim of workplace discrimination, you need to contact a skilled federal employment lawyer right away.

 Discrimination in Promotion or Non-Selection

 Federal employers can choose to hire and promote someone for numerous legitimate reasons.
 However, the law prohibits employers from passing on an employee if their motives are rooted in certain types of discrimination.
 Actions that are even somewhat discriminatory are unlawful.
 Title VII of the Civil Rights Act of 1964 prohibits employers from discriminating in any facet of employment, including hiring, termination, referral, promotion, etc. The Equal Employment Opportunity Commission (EEOC) is the agency that enforces these laws.

 Employers cannot refuse to promote or hire someone because of:

 Proving discrimination is not necessarily easy, but it’s not impossible.
 If you believe you were discriminated against, you have the right to take legal action against your federal agency.
 To better understand what workplace discrimination looks like, here are several other examples:

 - An employer excludes employees of a certain race during recruitment activities;

 - An employer denies employee benefits or bonus compensation to older employees;

 - An employer gives different amounts of overtime to equally qualified employees in the same position based on their gender;